cpmbits/cpm-hub/README.md

 ### Compilation
 CPM Hub depends on CPM for building its sources.
 Install CPM using pip:

-`pip install cpm`
+`pip install cpm-cli`

 Then you can simply build the project:

 `cpm build`

-The project binary will be found in the root folder as `cpm-hub`.
+The project binary will be found in the build folder as `build/cpm-hub`.